 Frequently Asked Questions

 Log into your BEACONNECT account.
-Once you have logged in, click the My Business tab and enter your policy number.
-Click Go to view policy information and scroll down to the Loss Prevention tab to view a list of loss prevention documents associated with your policy.
-If you do not have an account click here to open BEACONNECT and click the Register Online link.
+Once you have logged in, click the My Business tab and from the pull-down menu select Loss Prevention.
+In the Loss Prevention window, enter your policy number, name, or select an account from the list that appears.
+Your open recommendations and a list of documents from the past five years associated with your policy will display.
+If you do not have an account click here to open BEACONNECT and when the site opens, click the Create an Account link.

 A written safety program shows management concern and commitment for employee safety and health.
 It outlines steps the company will take to identify and control hazards, provides an opportunity to evaluate (and possibly revise) work practices, and helps make employees aware of safety issues.